-- Students will be dismissed at 3:15 pm.
-Car riders will be picked up in the front of the school in the grassy area just beyond the anchor.
-Once a student leaves the building, he/she may not re-enter the building.
-Students are not to be picked up in the neighborhood around the school. - Students should not walk to Tiger Drive (EHS) or to the Community Center for pick-up.
-Students should be picked up at AMMS only. - It is a safety violation for anyone to drop off or pick up in the back-parking lot which is our designated bus stop.
-For afternoon pickups, parents are asked not to begin lining up before 2:30 pm at the four way stop sign on Lakeside Drive. - If your child is remaining after 3:15 pm for scheduled after school activities, please make sure you have made arrangements for transportation.
+- Students will be dismissed at 3:15 p.m.
+Car riders will be picked up in the front of the school in the grassy area near the ANCHOR.
+Students may not re-enter the building. - Students should not be picked up in any other area than the designated school pick-up area.
+This is a safety concern for all students. - If your child is remaining after 3:15 p.m. for scheduled after school activities, please make sure you have planned for transportation.

-Check out
+Check Out